shrutiebony/shrutiebony/README.md

 #### 🔹 Python Workflow Optimization (Tech Mahindra – BT Group)
 - Reduced a **critical script runtime** from **22.5 hours → 40 minutes** by redesigning logic in Pandas.
 - Generated 140K+ records with 100% accuracy, removing major downstream delays.
 - Demonstrated ownership, adaptability, and problem-solving under pressure.
+- Became to go-to person to in the team to lead any new tech-stack

 #### 🔹 FastAPI Excel Automation System
 - Delivered a backend system to **read and update Excel sheets reliably**.
-- Learned FastAPI from scratch within days, proving adaptability and quick upskilling.
+- Learned and led the team on creating an enterprise FastAPI project from scratch, proving adaptability and quick upskilling.

 ---